Topiramate use while Breastfeeding

 A woman who took topiramate 300 mg daily throughout pregnancy delivered a normal, healthy infant.
 She reportedly breastfed her infant exclusively for 8 months at which time no adverse drug effects or neurodevelopmental delay were noted by the infant's pediatrician.

-The breastfed infant of a mother who was taking 100 mg of topiramate daily developed watery, slimy stools with up to 10 bowel movements daily at 40 days of age.
-Topiramate was detected in breastmilk at a concentration of 5.5 mg/L. Two weeks later, breastfeeding was discontinued.
+The breastfed infant of a mother who was taking 100 mg of topiramate daily developed watery, foamy stools with 8 to 10 bowel movements daily at 40 days of age.
+The infant's rate of weight gain also declined.
+Topiramate was detected in breastmilk at a relatively high concentration.
+Two weeks later, breastfeeding was discontinued.
 Within 24 hours, the stool frequency declined to 2 to 3 times daily, more solid and the color and odor normalized.
 Topiramate was the probable cause of the diarrhea in the infant.

 Possible Effects on Lactation